 The Grey Lynn 2030 Trust continues to function as an umbrella group to help promote aligned projects and organisations within the Grey Lynn area such as community gardens and the Grey Lynn Community Centre.
 The Trust also organises one off events and guest speakers.

-If you are interested in setting up a focus group or reactivating a group please get in touch – all our activities over the years have happened through the work of volunteers committed to our vision.
+If you are interested in setting up a focus group or reactivating a group please get in touch.
+All our activities are the result of work by volunteers committed to our vision.

 Car Boot Market

 In Grey Lynn we have three community gardens and many people who garden in their backyard.
 Grey Lynn 2030 has had an active gardening group who looked at encouraging the production of your own food from your home garden or on public land.
-In our group, people exchange seedlings and eventually surplus produce. (focus group not currently active)
+In our group, people exchange seedlings and eventually surplus produce.
+The Community gardens focus group is not currently active, however you can get in contact with the following:

 Grey Lynn Business Association